King's Somaliland Partnership

 Who do we want?

-We are seeking two volunteers with complimentary skills and experience.
-You will be a clinician with experience in emergency care, including triage or EWS.
-You will have experience of conducting similar baseline audits in a hospital setting and experience of working in a low resource setting.
+We are seeking a volunteer with experience in surgical care, and who ideally has experience of working in a low resource setting.

-The trip to Somaliland is scheduled to take place for a two-week period between 23 November and 14 December.
-Please indicate the dates you available on the attached application form.
+The trip to Somaliland is scheduled to take place for a two-week period between April-June 2020.

-If you are interested in applying, please send your C.V. and completed STEP Project Volunteer Application Form to firstname.lastname@example.org.
-Please use ‘Volunteer Application for STEP Project' as the subject of your email.
+If you are interested in applying, please send your C.V. and a completed volunteer form to firstname.lastname@example.org.
+Please use ‘Volunteer Application for STEP Project’ as the subject of your email.